Did the Neurons Read your Book? Document-level Membership Inference for Large Language Models: Experimental setup

 \subsection{Model}

-As language model $\languagemodel$ we here use the OpenLLaMA model \cite{openlm2023openllama}, a fully open-source reproduction of LLaMA~\cite{touvron2023llama}, an auto-regressive large language model developed by Meta AI.
-While LLaMA is made publicly available for research and details on their training data have been provided in their paper~\cite{touvron2023llama}, the exact training dataset has not been made publicly available.
-Instead, OpenLLaMA is trained on RedPajama-Data, which is a best-guess replication of the original dataset used to train LLaMA~\cite{together2023redpajama}.
-We opt for OpenLLaMA in our experimental setup in order to be in full control of the training dataset.

-The models are publicly available hosted by Hugging Face in three sizes: 3 billion, 7 billion and 13 billion parameters.
-The original data is also publicly released along with the code to replicate the data collection and preprocessing~\cite{together2023redpajama}.
+As language model $\languagemodel$ we use OpenLLaMA \cite{openlm2023openllama}, a fully open-source reproduction of LLaMA~\cite{touvron2023llama}, an auto-regressive LLM developed by Meta.
+While LLaMA is made publicly available for research and details on their training data have been provided ~\cite{touvron2023llama}, the exact training dataset has not been released.
+Instead, OpenLLaMA is trained on RedPajama-Data~\cite{together2023redpajama}, which is a best-guess, open replication of the original dataset used to train LLaMA.
+We here opt for OpenLLaMA in order to be in full control of the training dataset.
+The models are publicly available hosted by Hugging Face in three sizes: 3, 7 and 13 billion parameters.
 The tokenizer $T$ has a vocabulary of size $V = 32,000$ and the maximum input length equals $\maxcontextlength = 2048$.